Gerry Furth-Sides

 The first tasting at Saffron Spot Ice Cream Shop in Artesia (Little India)

-The mango, pistachio and malai (cream).
-Flavors start with the signature Saffron Silk, saffron ice cream mingled with subtle flavors of rose and pistachios unlike the middle eastern much more flowery version.
+The star flavor s the signature Saffron Silk, saffron ice cream intermingled with subtle flavors of rose and pistachios, unlike the middle eastern much more flowery version.
+“Saffron, Rose, Pistachio, Tutti Frutti and Kulfi ice cream are some of our popular flavors,” reports Smita.

 Three scoops ready starring the signature Saffron Silk and Kulfi Kreme at Saffron Spot Ice Cream Shop in Artesia (Little India)

-Smita loves “creating flavors that remind me of India and so I experiment with various spices and flavors that are used in India to create one of a kind flavors and combinations.
-Saffron, Rose, Pistachio, Tutti Frutti and Kulfi ice cream are some of our popular flavors.”
-Other include rich, silky Kulfi Kreme, Guava, Pomegranate, Cashew, Lychee, and Pistachio, Sitaphal, Date/Walnut, Paan, Chiukoo, Butterscotch, Vanilla, Mango .
+Smita loves “creating flavors that remind me of India and so I experiment with various spices and flavors that are used in India to create one-of-a-kind flavors and combinations.”
+Continuous crowds inside of Saffron Spot are a sure sign of customer approval.

 “Gerry likes it!” at Saffron Spot Ice Cream Shop in Artesia (Little India)